DataDog/IntegrationTemplate/README.md

 # Datadog Integration Template

-Adding a tile on to Datadog is easy!
+Adding an integration tile on to Datadog is easy!
 Just follow the steps below to use the template from this repo and submit a pull request to get someone from the integrations team to review.

 ## Steps